Observe GitLab pipelines and merge requests with Dashboards and SDLC events

 2. Add custom header to your webhook with the name Authorization and value Api-Token <YOUR-ACCESS-TOKEN>.

-Now that you've successfully configured GitLab and Dynatrace, you can use Dashboards and SDLC events to observe your GitLab pipelines and merge requests.
+Now that you've successfully configured GitLab and Dynatrace, you can use Dashboards and SDLC events to observe your GitLab pipelines and merge requests within the entire development organization.

-Leverage those insights for the following improvement areas of your internal development platform (IDP):
+Leverage those insights for the following improvement areas:

 Call to action